f-ds/f-ds.github.io/_posts/2016-04-18-raster-algebra-with-gdal-and-no-qgis.markdown

 QGIS use behind the scenes the **GDAL** library to perform its processing.

-In particular the command `gdal_calc.py` is used to perform raster algebra, [have a look to its documentation](http://www.gdal.org/gdal_calc.html).
-As you can easilly see the command finish with **.py** so we need a GDAL installation **with python bindings** which is a set of higher level utilities written in python which use the core libraries written in C like **gdal_translate**, **gdalwarp** ecc..
+The GDAL utility `gdal_calc.py` is used to perform raster algebra operations, [have a look to its documentation](http://www.gdal.org/gdal_calc.html).
+As you can easilly see the command ends with the extension  **.py** so we need a GDAL installation **with python bindings** which is a set of higher level utilities written in python which use the core libraries written in C like **gdal_translate**, **gdalwarp** ecc..

 In the next sections we are going step-by-step to create a GDAL build with pyton bindings building it from the sources.
 It is much more simple thatn it seems and there's no need of actual experience in C programming, just to follow some basic steps with the **make** utility.

 Learn how to build GDAL could be very usefull for a GIS technician seems somethimes it's needed in order to use its brand new features or advanced configurations which are (still) not supported by QGIS.

-## Prerequisites

-* A background about GIS and raster Algebra is needed (otherwise probably you aren't interested in this blogpost)
-* For the hands-on section of this blogpost you have to be familiar with [Vagrant and desktop virtualization](http://f-ds.github.io/devops/2016/04/14/real-vagrant-in-2-minutes-run-ubuntu-or-centos.html) or have a working installation of the GDAL library with python bindings.

 ## Let's make our hands dirty